The ran by Cancer Research UK (CRUK) has drawn plentiful criticism from Twitter and academics, with the latter publishing .

-The NHS has a treatment page for obesity, but it’s general advice, along with the information that GPs can recommend both exercise on prescription and local weight loss groups.
+The NHS has a , but it’s general advice, along with the information that GPs can recommend both exercise on prescription and local weight loss groups.
 Given CRUK has stated obesity is bad, it needs to provide some mechanism for reducing obesity, or it would be completely pointless.
 So I can see why they would partner with a group that would, presumably (hopefully?), be recommended by GPs.
 Whether that was necessary is debateable, but I don’t see it as being an immediate problem in and of itself.

 More concerningly, the letter states that the programmes are:

 not effective ways of achieving and maintaining weight loss or preventing cancer